Equality and diversity

 Equality Action Plan

 We are committed to positively promoting equality of opportunity and valuing diversity.

-The Equality Advisory Service is a free helpline advising ans assisting individuals on issues relating to equality and human rights, across England, Scotland and Wales.
+The Equality Advisory Service is a free helpline advising and assisting individuals on issues relating to equality and human rights, across England, Scotland and Wales.

 Equality Impact Assessments

-Equality Impact Assessment is the general term used for the documented evidence collected by the Council when it is assessing that 'due regard' has been given to the three aims of the duty, when exercising its' functions, policies or decision making in respect of the protected characteristics.
+Equality Impact Assessment is the general term used for the documented evidence collected by the Council when it is assessing that 'due regard' has been given to the three aims of the Public Sector Equality Duty, when exercising its functions, policies or decision making in respect of the protected characteristics.

 Section 149 of the Equality Act 2010 imposes a duty on 'public authorities' and other bodies when exercising public functions to have due regard to the need to:

 - eliminate discrimination, harassment, victimisation and any other conduct that is prohibited by or under the Act

 - advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it

 - foster good relations between persons who share a relevant protected characteristic and persons who do not share it.